 - It was exhibited at the Royal Academy in 1926 and was admired by the public and the press who described its 'sensuous but sombre style'.
 It won the Portrait of the Year award and was bought by the Daily Mail and donated to the Tate, where we see it today.
-It was so highly regarded that it was sent to be exhibited in New York and then went on a two-year tour of Britain. - We know who the model is.
+It was so highly regarded that it was sent to be exhibited in New York and then went on a two-year tour of Britain. - (The work reminds me of the term the 'male gaze', invented in 1975 to describe the way in which women in works of art are often depicted objects of male pleasure.
+It is claimed the male gaze robs women of their human identity as it relegates to the status of objects.
+The three elements are the artist, the person represented and the viewer.
+In this case the artist is a woman which raises the possibility that this is an example of the female gaze.
+This is difficult to define but it has been suggested that involves transparency and the ability to connect with the person represented at a deeper level.
+So, the description of the painting as 'sensuous but sombre' might mean that although the sexual attractiveness of the model has been captured eroticism and objectification have been avoided.) - We know who the model is.
 It is 'Cissie' Barnes, the daughter of a local fisherman who received some publicity at the time.
 She modelled for other Newlyn artists and in 1926, when she was 16, she posed almost every day for five weeks for this painting.
 Five years later she married, and moved to London. - I should also add that other paintings by Dod Procter were controversial.
 During the 1920s she painted many female nudes including young girls and when this worked toured the country it was accompanied by some of these other works.
-As a result, some venues would not display her work and three years later a painting of a young female nude called Virginal that she submitted to the Royal Academy Summer Exhibition was excluded on the grounds of indecency. - Ernest Procter, her man who was to become her husband, and her were both star pupils at art college and went together to Paris where they both met Pierre-Auguste Renoir and Paul Cézanne and were influenced by Impressionism and Post-Impressionism.
+As a result, some venues would not display her work and three

+- years later a painting of a young female nude called Virginal that she submitted to the Royal Academy Summer Exhibition was excluded on the grounds of indecency. - Ernest Procter, her man who was to become her husband, and her were both star pupils at art college and went together to Paris where they both met Pierre-Auguste Renoir and Paul Cézanne and were influenced by Impressionism and Post-Impressionism.
 However, like many women artists married to well-known male artists her work has often defined in terms of her husband's art.